 E) YOUR PATIENCE DURING WEIGH-IN IS GREATLY APPRECIATED.

 A) REGISTRATION WILL BEGIN AT NOON ON JULY 20TH AND CLOSE AT 6:30 PM.
 IF TEAMS HAVEN'T REGISTERED BY THIS TIME, REGISTRATION WILL OPEN AGAIN AFTER THE RULES MEETING.

-B) All contestants are required to attend the pre-tournament rules meeting which will be held at 7 p.m. in the Garrison City Auditorium on July 15, 2021.
+B) At least one team member is required to attend the pre-tournament rules meeting which will be held at 7 p.m. in the Garrison City Auditorium on July 20, 2023.

 C) Any contestants involved in a protest must be on call for three (3) hours following the end of the fishing day.

 D) All contestants are required to cooperate with members of the press for interviews and photographs.